 Cardinal Dolan’s Special Visit

-His Eminence Timothy Cardinal Dolan, along with Monsignor Kevin Sullivan, Executive Director of Catholic Charities of the Archdiocese of New York, visited Elizabeth Seton Children’s Center – the nation’s largest post-acute care center for medically complex children – to call attention to the “aging out” crisis impacting residents who reach age 22.
-By State regulation, this makes them too old to continue receiving care at the Center.
+His Eminence Timothy Cardinal Dolan, along with Monsignor Kevin Sullivan, Executive Director of Catholic Charities of the Archdiocese of New York, visited Elizabeth Seton Children’s Center – the nation’s largest long-term care center for children with medical complexity – to call attention to the aging out crisis impacting residents who turn 21 and can no longer receive pediatric care.

-During his visit, the Cardinal gathered with a group of the Center’s teenagers, families and staff to hear directly about how aging out of the facility will drastically upend the care they depend on by forcing these medically complex young adults to leave what many have called their homes for their entire lives.
-The staff also shared with the Cardinal their vision to solve the crisis: a first-of-its-kind facility to provide specialized care to medically complex young adults, just steps from the Center.
+During his visit, the Cardinal gathered with a group of the children’s center’s teenagers, families and staff to hear directly about how aging out of the facility will drastically upend the care they depend on by forcing these young adults with complex medical needs to leave what many have called their homes for their entire lives.
+The staff also shared with the Cardinal their vision to solve the crisis: a first-of-its-kind facility to provide specialized care to young adults with medical complexity, just steps from the children’s center.

 “What happens when they’re 21?” asked Cardinal Dolan.
 “They need full time care; we owe that to them because of how much we love them,” he said.
 “These are still young people and the older they get here the more they’re beloved and the more they’re an example to the other kids that come in, so if we can keep them in this embrace it will be so much better for them, so we have to work on that.”

 Help us combat the aging out crisis.
 Click here to learn how you can help.

 Please contact us at 1 (833) 63-SETON